 Body dysmorphic disorder is a type of psychiatric disorder.
 It is when you cannot think about one or more defects or flaws in your appearance.
 These flaws are usually very minor and sometimes even unnoticeable.
 This is actually a much more serious disorder than many other people may think.
 This is because people with body dysmorphic disease may avoid many situations and also suffer from severe anxiety or shame.
 Here is everything you need to know about body dysmorphic disease.

-2. Genes: People whose blood relatives have this disease or have obsessive compulsive disorder are more likely to develop this disorder as well.
+People whose blood relatives have this disease or obsessive-compulsive disorder are more likely to develop this disorder as well.